icetbr/my-projects/CONTRIBUTING.md

 ## Contributing
 Any kind of collaboration is welcome.
 Open issues to report bugs, ask questions, or just talk about the project.

-> This project may contain experimental ideas!

-I'm usually trying out new things, like FPish style.
-Propose changes and alternative implementations and lets discuss their the pros and cons.
+Source code might be a bit unusual since I'm usually trying out new things, like FPish style.

+The following workflows represent how I currently develop

+I'm usually trying out new things, like FPish style

 These instructions are evolving, the workflow is focused on my environment setup and what I learned so far.
-Feel free to suggest improvements.

-## Webext Workflow

-Use the browser as an IDE.
-I use Firefox.
+## Browser extensions: development (webext-*)
+I use mostly Firefox as an IDE.
+There are a few alternatives to work.

 ### CSS (alternative 1)
 In the Style Editor tab of DevTools, load `pathToProject/style.css`.
 Anything you write here is automatically applied.
 Hit `ctrl + s` to save changes to the file.